Love, Muhammad, Marriage, the Quran, and the Bible

 Muhammad is reported to have said, “Whoever can guarantee (the chastity) of what is between his two jaw-bones and what is between his two legs (i.e. his tongue and his private parts), I guarantee Paradise for him” (Sahih Bukhari, Volume 8, Book 76, Number 481).

-Based on Muhammad’s marriage to Zaynab bint Jahsh, Muhammad did not control what was between his legs.
+Muhammad’s marriage to Zaynab bint Jahsh shows he did not control what was between his legs.
 Of course, Muslims will point out that the Quran makes special exceptions for Muhammad – but this is too convenient – the reciter of the Quran also recited personal exceptions?
 This is not exemplary.
 It sounds like what was between Muhammad’s legs dictated what came from between his two jaw bones.

 The fact is that Muhammad and the Quran contradict Jesus’ teaching about marriage and divorce.
 Muhammad’s marriages and concubines are not all exemplary but proof that his revelation came from below and not from above.